Does Head Pose Correction Improve Biometric Facial Recognition?

 \subsection{Lineup Accuracy after Head-Pose Correction}

-Surprisingly, the 2D and 3D restoration approach led to a significant degradation in overall facial recognition accuracy.
-When lineup images were restored using CFR-GAN accuracy for FaceNet was 58.7\% and 80.4\% for ArcFace.
-By comparison, baseline performance of for FaceNet adn ArcFace was 76.9\% and 89.7\%.
-When lineup images were restored using NextFace, accuracy declined even further to 25\% for FaceNet and 43.4\% for ArcFace.
-Overall these results suggest that these head-pose correction techniques, while improving visual quality, appear to remove or distort distinctive facial features necessary for accurate facial recognition.
+Surprisingly, the 2D and 3D restoration approaches led to a significant degradation in overall facial recognition accuracy.
+When lineup images were restored using CFR-GAN, accuracy was $58.7\%$ for FaceNet and $80.4\%$ for ArcFace.
+By comparison, baseline performance for FaceNet and ArcFace was $73.0\%$ and $89.5\%.$ When lineup images were restored using NextFace, accuracy declined even further to $25.0\%$ for FaceNet and $43.4\%$ for ArcFace.
+These head-pose correction techniques, while improving visual quality, appear to remove or distort distinctive facial features necessary for accurate facial recognition.

-These results motivate closer examination of the restored images themselves.
-Visual inspection of the CFR-GAN and NextFace outputs, Figures~\ref{fig:nextface_pipeline} and~\ref{fig:cfrgan_pipeline}, reveal substantial artifacts and distortions, particularly in cases where the input images deviated significantly from frontal orientation or contained occlusions.
-CFR-GAN frequently introduced blurring artifacts that homogenize distinctive facial textures.
-NextFace, despite its sophisticated geometric normalization capabilities, occasionally produced warped facial structures when confronted with extreme pose variations.
-In addition, NextFace does not include the neck or shoulder profile of any subject, Figure~\ref{fig:nextface_pipeline}.
-These observations led us to investigate a potential solution.
+Visual inspection of the outputs reveals substantial artifacts, particularly for non-frontal inputs: CFR-GAN introduces blurring that homogenizes facial textures, while NextFace occasionally produces warped structures and omits neck/shoulder profiles (Figures~\ref{fig:nextface_pipeline},~\ref{fig:cfrgan_pipeline}).
+These artifacts motivated our investigation of a secondary restoration step.